ryanatkn/awesome-svelte-resources/README.md

 > possible improvements
 >
+> - Needs more links.
+Send pulls and issues!
 > - Some sections need better organization, or at least more subheadings.
 > - It'd be nice if GitHub had a way to embed
 >   a project's summary line in another document. (does it??)